 About the Florence Nightingale Digitization Project

-The model developed for the project is inclusive, and we welcome repositories to consider joining if they have ten, 100, or 1,000 original letters.
+The model developed for the project is inclusive, and we welcome repositories to consider joining if they have one, ten, or one thousand original letters.
 The goal is to help to share Florence Nightingale with the world.
-This webpage is a resource for students, scholars and all those who respect and admire "The Lady with the Lamp."
-We welcome you to explore the remarkable legacy that Florence Nightingale has left for us in her extensive correspondence.
+This webpage is a resource for students, scholars, and all those who respect and admire "The Lady with the Lamp."
+We welcome you to explore the remarkable legacy that Florence Nightingale has left for us in her prolific correspondence, in her own words.

 Images on this website have been supplied courtesy of the Florence Nightingale Museum, London.